Complete List of Top Car Insurance Discounts

 Sample driver profile for baseline analysis:

-• 40-year-old male with clean driving record
+• 40-year-old male with a clean driving record

 • Toyota Camry LE (reliable, mid-range vehicle)

-We modified this profile by location, demographics, and discount eligibility to determine average costs across different scenarios.
+We modified this profile by location, demographics and discount eligibility to determine average costs across different scenarios.

 Coverage analysis approach: